something hurts in or on your body

 job, rank, class

-an illness that happens in someone who has experienced a shock or trauma
+an illness or anxiety problem that happens in someone after seeing or having a shock or trauma

 the time after delivery of your baby (four to six weeks)